How ‘awake’ is your Enterprise Architecture tool vendor?

 The problem?
 Constrictive database technologies simply couldn’t cope with the sheer diversity of real-life enterprises.

-In fact, the problems faced by EA tools are exactly the same as the problems that led to the emergence of the NoSQL database.
+In fact, the problems faced by Enterprise Architecture tools are exactly the same as the problems that led to the emergence of the NoSQL database.
 Input data formats are too variable, Extract-Transform-Load is too costly and takes too long; imposing data standards is painful; and the whole landscape changes too fast.
 The conventional RDBMS is simply too rigid to model the fast-evolving organic enterprise ecosystem.

 Other technologies have emerged to take its place.
 In the fluid world that is NoSQL, the graph database has emerged as the clear winner for enterprise modelling.
 Not only is it naturally ‘loose’ enough to adapt itself to the bewildering array of data sources and standards that make up the description of the enterprise, it is also, by virtue of its treating relationships as first-class citizens, far more effective at understanding cross-domain impacts, or end-to-end views of cost or risk.